-"To possess these three kinds of "additional conditions", must be built from special units which have an inner relation to their function as a whole; Their purposefulness must be built into their physical building units, that is, as we can now say, their genomes.
+"To possess these three kinds of "additional conditions", these entities must be built from special units which have an inner relation to their function as a whole; Their purposefulness must be built into their physical building units, that is their genomes.
 That is, animals are built from genomes which give them the inner determination to such building blocks for instincts, incentives and feelings.
 Similar kinds of deduction can be carried out with respect to plants.
 Transcendentally one can deduce basic principles of evolution but not its details."